PhD - Leuven | More than two weeks ago

 For the student, besides peering into the sub-picosecond domains of the EUV exposure process for the first time, this research provides access to learn the exciting and challenging area of semiconductor lithography and lithographic materials via the equally fascinating area of ultrafast high energy physics and its application to soft matter.
 With this PhD there will be opportunities to pursue careers in both academia and industry, such as ultrafast laser laboratories, semiconductor and photonic fabrication, and lasers and spectroscopy.

-The reference code for this position is 2021-047.
-Mention this reference code on your application form.
+The reference code of this topic is 2021-047.
+Please mention this on your application.

 The next application window will be open from mid-March 2021 until mid-April 2021.

 It is not possible to send in your application before mid-March 2021.